SnailCharger/davan690.github.io/_posts/2016-03-10-feedback-beginning.md

 Tutorials on how to build and maintain the relationship between supervisor and student are very common.
 I do think that the [thinkwell](www.ithinkwell.com.au) resources are some of the best, however, dealing with these issues together is a constant challenge to mentally keep on top of.

 I have found this particularly hard while learning `markdown`, `git` and `jekyll` and the suite of other open-source tools being using in leading graduate research.

 As is I still have trouble with these things:

 1. Missing deadlines because document is not good enough
 2. Handing in incorrect/poor quality drafts
+3. And the classic [imposter syndrome](https://www.ithinkwell.com.au/services-imposter-syndrome) academics are always talking about